Sign Up For Our Latest Updates

-4. What are the Expenses of the Funds?
+3. What are the expenses of the Fund?

-5. What platforms are the Funds available on?
+4. What platforms is the Fund available on?

-ATACX and BROTX are available on most major brokerage platforms, including, but not limited to, Fidelity, Vanguard, Schwab, TD Ameritrade, Securities America, Scottrade, E*trade, UBS and Folio.
+ATACX is available on most major brokerage platforms, including, but not limited to, Fidelity, Vanguard, Schwab, TD Ameritrade, Securities America, Scottrade, E*trade, UBS and Folio.

 The minimum initial investment is $2,500.

-7. What type of tax reporting will I get when investing in the mutual funds?
+6. What type of tax reporting will I get when investing in the Fund?

-Investors in ATAC Funds will receive a Form 1099 from their broker on an annual basis.
+When investing in ATACX, investors will receive a Form 1099 from their broker on an annual basis.

-8. How often do the funds pay a dividend and when is it paid?
+7. How often does the fund pay a dividend and when is it paid?

-The Funds pay dividends annually in December based on accumulated dividends throughout the year from holdings.
+The Fund pays dividends annually in December based on accumulated dividends throughout the year from holdings.
 There may also be a capital gains distribution based on trading gains and losses.